Connect with others who understand.

 It’s possible to have symptoms of a food allergy at the same time as a fever from something else.
 This can be tricky to diagnose, especially if an infection or fever triggers symptoms like a rash or hives.
 Your child’s doctor likely will first rule out serious conditions, such as an infection.
 Once the fever is gone, allergy testing might be recommended to help pinpoint the cause.

-One MyFoodAllergyTeam member shared their experience: “My 4-year-old granddaughter has been dealing with hives and fever for the last week.
+One MyFoodAllergyTeam member shared their experience: “My four-year-old granddaughter has been dealing with hives and fever for the last week.
 Parents are getting frustrated about not knowing what’s wrong,” they said.
 “Doctors have no answers so far.
 Waiting for blood work to come back.
 Hoping to get her tested for food allergies soon.”

-If your child’s allergy symptoms overlap with a fever, be sure to talk to your health care provider.
+If your child’s allergy symptoms overlap with a fever, be sure to talk to your healthcare provider.
 They can review your child’s medical history and may recommend blood tests or other evaluations to determine the cause of the fever.

 When a Fever May Be an Emergency

-• A temperature over 102 F
+• A temperature over 104 F

 • Extreme irritability or crying